Molecular-Nanophotonics/Building-pip-Packages/README.md

 This is a simple example package.
 ```

-It si recommended that you upload your package code on the groups [Github](https://github.com/molecular-nanophotonics) repository.
+It is recommended that you upload your package code on the groups [Github](https://github.com/molecular-nanophotonics) repository.
 The README.md from the GitHub repository will then be directly used as documentation of your package.

 ## Creating a LICENSE